 Roth IRAs are a great way to save for retirement by leveraging your after-tax income to accumulate compounded interest on your investments over time.
 And you pay no taxes when you withdraw it at retirement age.

 With 401ks, you contribute pre-tax income (with an employer match) and pay no taxes on it until you withdraw it at retirement age.

 Therein lies the catch though: You can only withdraw your money from those accounts at retirement age (i.e., 59 ½ years old), otherwise you incur a penalty of 10% on your investments.

 That means if your goal is to achieve financial independence and retire early, you won’t be able to touch your money until decades AFTER you actually intend to retire.

 401ks have the same issue.
 If you want to take the money out of the account before your 59 ½ birthday, expect to be penalized 10%.

 BUT there is hope.
 You’ll be able to access money from both your 401k and Roth IRA without incurring a stiff penalty with a Roth conversion ladder.

 A Roth conversion ladder works in four steps:

 - First, rollover your 401k into a Traditional IRA.
 This will happen when you quit your job.

 - Second, transfer the funds from your Traditional IRA into a Roth IRA.
 Be sure to convert the amount you’ll want to access in five years.

 - Third, wait five years.
-This is also known as the Five Year Rule — an investor can only take converted money out of their Roth IRA five years after it is converted.
+This is also known as the Five Year Rule — an investor can only take converted money out of their Roth IRA after a five year waiting period.

 - Fourth, withdraw the money you converted.
 And greet it like an old friend you haven’t seen in five years because that’s exactly what happened.